 Here are some of the other benefits of Smart Meters.

-Under the project, NEA has asked the supplier to install, test, commission and maintain the Advanced Metering Infrastructure (AMI) in Kathmandu Valley.
-AMI incorporates the smart meters along with the Information and Communication Infrastructure.
-It is beneficial for both the customers of Single Phase and three phase meters.
+Under the project, NEA has asked the supplier to install, test, commission, and maintain the Advanced Metering Infrastructure (AMI) in Kathmandu Valley.
+AMI incorporates smart meters along with the Information and Communication Infrastructure.
+It is beneficial for both the customers of Single Phase and three-phase meters.
 NEA Smart meter pilot project includes 10,000 such smart meters.
 After which, there will be the installation of around 1 lakh smart electricity meters.

-The smart meters enables the real-time data monitoring of the energy usage at each home/business.
+The smart meters enable real-time data monitoring of the energy usage at each home/business.
 They can even connect or disconnect the electricity supply remotely.
 The smart meters are also called TOD meters (Time of Day).
-Which allows charging the electricity rate differently at the different time.
-They can perform meter readings remotely without the need to send NEA employees to customers home.
-The data is collected to the central server of the system through GSM/GPRS connectivity.
+Which allows charging the electricity rate differently at different times.
+They can perform meter readings remotely without the need to send NEA employees to customers’ homes.
+The data is collected from the central server of the system through GSM/GPRS connectivity.
 The Smart meters have an RF module to send the data to the server at regular intervals.

-Smart Meters are the electronic device that replaces the traditional meters for several utilities.
-They have an RF module inside the meters which sends the recorded digital information to the server through several connectivity options like WiFi, non-cellular IoT (Zigbi, Lora, Sigfox and more) and cellular connectivity (2G, 3G, 4G and beyond).
+Smart Meters are electronic devices that replace traditional meters for several utilities.
+They have an RF module inside the meters which sends the recorded digital information to the server through several connectivity options like WiFi, non-cellular IoT (Zigbi, Lora, Sigfox, and more), and cellular connectivity (2G, 3G, 4G, and beyond).

-The data collected through many layers are put in a centralized server with the ability to do the analytics.
-The meter data management system will analyze the data for several reports or prediction of the loads, customer consumption details, location/fault tracking e.t.c.
+The data collected through many layers are placed in a centralized server with the ability to do the analytics.
+The meter data management system will analyze the data for several reports or predictions of the loads, customer consumption details, location/fault tracking, etc.

 In the case of cellular connectivity, they put a SIM card in the RF module of the meter.
 Using the 2G or 3G or 4G connectivity, the smart meter sends the usage data to the server periodically.